Values are the heartbeat behind our mission.

 Values light a fire and they keep our collective soul burning.
 We care about these things.
 They characterize the “why” behind our missional “what.”

-We hold four values dear: MAKING DISCIPLES, a core belief that EVERYONE MATTERS, recognizing the need for a PACE OF GRACE, and creating GENERATIONAL IMPACT.
+We hold five values dear: MAKING DISCIPLES, a core belief that EVERYONE MATTERS, recognizing the need for a PACE OF GRACE, creating GENERATIONAL IMPACT, and MATURITY MARKED BY MISSION.

 Reaching and developing people is a top priority.
 Jesus commissioned the church to make disciples when He said, “…go and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit.
 Teach these new disciples to obey all the commands I have given you.”
 [Matthew 28:19-20].
 Making disciples involves reaching people who don’t know Jesus, teaching them what He expects, and mobilizing them to live for Him.